Connect with others who understand.

 Leg Rashes and Lupus: Causes and Treatment

-What Do Lupus Leg Rashes Look Like?
+What Does a Lupus Rash on Your Leg Look Like?

-Skin rashes are a common lupus symptom among MyLupusTeam members, but not everyone with lupus will have leg rashes.
-Not all leg rashes caused by lupus look the same either.
 One MyLupusTeam member described their skin symptoms as “little things that look like blood blisters that then break open and start bleeding.
 When they heal, they leave scars and look horrible.”

 What Do Lupus Leg Rashes Feel Like?